BanG Dream!: Argonavis

-On April 28, 2022, Bushiroad announced the formation of a band called MyGO!!!!!, which is promoted as "synchronizing" the real and virtual universes.
-While they have named characters, the identities of the band's voice cast have remained secret.
-Their first concert took place on July 3 with Morfonica's drummer Mika as a supporting musician, and they opened for the Special Live Girls Band Party! in November.
-The band released their debut single "Mayoiuta" on November 9.

 Virtual band

 A band for VTubers, which entails being hired by Bushiroad's voice acting agency HiBiKi for online streaming, was created in 2022.
 Open auditions were held from July 22 to August 14, though applicants were not required to play instruments.
+Mugendai Mewtype began streaming as VTubers on YouTube since November 2023.

 Reception

 BanG Dream! has received worldwide acclaim for its live concerts and Girls Band Party!.
 In 2017, Jessica Liong of ComicsVerse described the "biggest appeal" of the franchise as being "its live performers.
 The key, it seems, is to draw people in with anime girls and keep them with the glamor of real-life concerts."
 After Poppin'Party's debut single "Yes!
 BanG_Dream!" sold less than 1,500 copies in its first week and their second song "Star Beat!" had 3,414 in the same time frame, performances such as at Animelo Summer Live 2016 helped boost the initial-week sales of the third single "On Your New Journey / Tear Drops" to 11,301.
 By 2018, the band's singles regularly saw over 10,000–20,000 sales in their opening weeks.